MAST: A Multi-fidelity Augmented Surrogate model via Spatial Trust-weighting: Results and Discussion

 \subsection{Sensitivity to Budget Allocation}

-To assess robustness to budget allocation choices, the HF cost fraction was varied while keeping total budget fixed at $\mathcal{B} = 5D$.
-Figure~\ref{fig:ratio_sweep} shows normalized performance across three representative functions.
-MAST maintains consistently strong performance across the entire allocation range across all benchmarks regardless of the proportion of budget allocated to high-fidelity evaluations, representing a significant error reduction.
-This stability contrasts sharply with competing methods: AR1 exhibits erratic behaviour, while NARGP and MF-DGP consistently underperform the baseline.
-Notably, at HF fraction = 0.1, MAST still achieves substantial improvements—other methods either degrade significantly or become unstable in this low-HF regime.
-The uncertainty quantification results are striking: MAST's mean PDF maintain consistent and stable performance compared to other methods.
-These results suggest that MAST is robust to any allocation decisions compared to competing methods.
+To assess robustness to budget allocation choices, the HF cost fraction was varied at fixed total budget $\mathcal{B} = 5D$.
+Figure~\ref{fig:ratio_sweep} shows normalised performance across three representative functions.
+MAST maintains consistently strong performance across the entire allocation range, with substantial improvements even at HF fraction $=0.1$ where competitors degrade or become unstable.
+AR1 exhibits erratic behaviour, while NARGP and MF-DGP consistently underperform the baseline.
+The uncertainty calibration is particularly striking: MAST's mean PDF stays stable while other methods cluster near or below baseline.
+Quantitatively, MAST's per-method consistency rate (the seed-level fraction of interior sweep-points beating the cost-equivalent HF-only baseline) reaches 77\% on uncertainty calibration, leading the next-best calibration method by 23 percentage points across the sweep.